entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 * `spec.isDefault` is 'true' by default and this should suffice for most conditions.
 This will result in the standard `keycloak-admin-secret` being replaced by a Secret connecting you to this newly created Keycloak instance.
      Theoretically one could use multiple Keycloak instances in a cluster, in which case this property should be false.
-* `spec.parameters` is a Map of environment variables to pass to the Keycloak Docker image.
+* `spec.environmentVariables` is a Map of environment variables to pass to the Keycloak Docker image.
 For example, this could be used to select a specific theme for Keycloak to use using the variable KEYCLOAK_WELCOME_THEME.
 These parameters are applied to the container's environment variables after all variables have been calculated.
 It can therefore also be used as a mechanism to override any of the default environment variables that need customization.